aeldidi/int128/README.md

-128 Bit Integer Library For C
+128-Bit Integer Library For C
 =============================

 Simply include `int128.h` to use `int128` or `uint128`.
 Each operation on these